 At least that is has been my experience, you might be better at doing backups than I am.

 So in this post, I'm going to show you a really simple way of doing an automatic Metatrader sync so that you always have your most recent version of Metatrader stored safely.

 Although this has obvious benefits, there are also some limitations and drawbacks to this method, so I will get into that too.

 I tried several different methods of backing up my Metatrader install from manually backing up template files, to writing backup scripts, to manually backing up my whole MT folder.

 This method works best for me…

-How to Automatically Sync Metatrader
+How to Automatically Do a Metatrader Sync

 Saving and syncing all of your Metatrader installation information is actually really simple.